Physical Education and School Sport

 Our Coaching and Mentoring Program

-Our main use of the funding is our staff mentoring program, which is overseen and run by the schools PE lead, Lauren Addison.
+A large percentage of our funding is spent on our staff mentoring program, which is overseen and run by the schools PE lead, Lauren Addison.
 The funding is used for class cover so that she is able to work with and develop staff knowledge, confidence and delivery of lessons each week.
 Where appropriate, specialist coaches have been employed on a termly basis to provide additional mentoring in alternative sports.
-Our mentoring program also highlights how to make cross curricular links between PE and core subject learning.
-At the start of the mentoring process, staff will discuss, with the PE lead, an area of the PE curriculum they would like support in delivering.
-The PE Lead will then provide initial demonstration lessons for the staff in their chosen area, this will then progress to team teaching and finally the class teacher will take over and complete the unit of work.
-Discussions take place regarding differentiated PE activities to extend the most able pupils and support those finding PE a challenge.
-The importance of keeping children active for the majority of the lesson is highlighted alongside the use of small games to embed skills and ensure maximum enjoyment and participation.
+Our mentoring program also highlights how to make cross curricular links between PE and core subject learning ensuring that lessons are more active and that our children achieve at least 30 minutes of physical activity a day in school.

 The staff at Cholsey are very positive about the PE coaching program.
 Here is some of the feedback from staff explaining the impact it has had on their teaching...